 As a member, if you see someone harassed, we encourage you to speak up and say something.

-Harassment can also be reported by email at: firstname.lastname@example.org.
+Harassment can be reported via anonymous form or email at email@example.com.